Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/Build docker Images using Dockerfile - Tag docker images/README.md

 </div>

-Today we build the image based on the docker file along with the tag mainly <br>
+Were going to build the image based on the docker file along with the tag <br>
-doing this for version maintaining
+It's important to track images aka (version maintaining)

 will have a job based on the build number, it will have a tag with the image we will use the <br> pipeline job name along with that we will have the build number so how many times we are <br>